-The first group is defined as the top 8 teams of the seeding list and they will be randomly drawn.
+The top eight teams of the seeding list will be randomly drawn.
 The remaining teams will be sorted according to the seeding list in ascending order.

-Both competitors of a team start in a single run after each other.
-In case of a Mixed Team event, the men of each nation team will start before the women.
+Both competitors of a team start in a single run after each other in the order entered by the team captain.
+In case of a Mixed Team event, the man of each team starts before the woman.